programmer-ke/replatform/README.md

 ## Features

-- Supports any number of domains for email accounts and websites
+- Supports multiple domains for email accounts and websites on one server
 - Just one command to setup the entire system: `ansible-playbook site.yml`
-- Critical security updates automatically installed once the server is running
+- Critical security updates automatically installed once the server is up and running
-- DKIM, SPF, DMARC configured reducing the probability of outgoing mail being marked as spam
+- DKIM, SPF, DMARC configured reducing the probability of sent mail being marked as spam
 - Automated, free TLS certificate via [Let's Encrypt][7] to secure your websites and emails

 [7]: https://letsencrypt.org/